na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;as DPS though.)
 Due to her kit having integrated shield break bonuses, we're probably in for &nbsp;&nbsp;&nbsp;&nbsp;dummy thicc elemental shields going forwards (LOL, just use Pag M - you aren't a Paglet, &nbsp;&nbsp;&nbsp;&nbsp;right?)

+*Dreamweaver*  / Hare (Mistletain Schariac) / Limited &nbsp;&nbsp;&nbsp;&nbsp;New mech phys DPS notCecilia to replace BKE and TP.
+Uses a new weapon type (likely to become &nbsp;&nbsp;&nbsp;&nbsp;more frequent as they try to keep players from stat-sticking with their older PRIs,) so you &nbsp;&nbsp;&nbsp;&nbsp;either get her weapon or just skip entirely and use the foundry javelin and Elysia set w/Dante M.
+&nbsp;&nbsp;&nbsp;&nbsp;Sucks for Sieg that his wife gets shipped with another straight girl, but w/e.

 &nbsp;
 *Note: Just because a character isn't a do-all or fantastic dps, doesn't mean they have no uses - if you look around, you can find some funky team comps that work p. well for almost anything.
 Except CI Mei.*